VSAnimator/vsanimator.github.io/docs/index.markdown

 layout: page
 ---

-I am a Ph.D. student at Stanford University, co-advised by [Chris Ré](https://cs.stanford.edu/~chrismre/) and [Kayvon Fatahalian](http://graphics.stanford.edu/~kayvonf/).
+I am a Ph.D. student at Stanford University, co-advised by [Kayvon Fatahalian](http://graphics.stanford.edu/~kayvonf/) and [Chris Ré](https://cs.stanford.edu/~chrismre/).
 My broad interests include machine learning and computer graphics, and my recent work has focused on controllable diffusion models.
 Prior to my Ph.D, I received a B.S. in Computer Science at Stanford.
 In the past, I have worked with [Pat Hanrahan](https://profiles.stanford.edu/patrick-hanrahan) on metropolis light transport and path guiding, with [Stefano Ermon](https://cs.stanford.edu/~ermon/) on applications of GANs to satellite images, and with [Susan Athey](https://www.gsb.stanford.edu/faculty-research/faculty/susan-athey) on the dynamics of Bitcoin usage.

 ## Controllable Image Generation